vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 (āvaraṇa) which do not allow one sphere to penetrate another.
 168. This is to say that the qualities, such as smell, taste, touch, etc.,

 belonging to earth and other tattvas exist also in the śakti tattva; however, their existence is not in the gross form but in the subtle.
-This is the reason why Siva is ritually worshipped in the phallic
+This is the reason why śiva is ritually worshipped in the phallic

 form made of five different elements.
-169. The principle called Siva is free from any sorts of mutations, limi
+169. The principle called śiva is free from any sorts of mutations, limi

 tations, or thought constructs.
 170. This is to say that transcendence cannot be an object of meditation.

 If an object of meditation were to exist in it, it would not be tran scendent.
 Therefore, the kala that functions in the lower level, just below the highest, is known as śāntā.
-However, Siva is beyond
+However, śiva is beyond

 śāntā; therefore, no name is suitable to describe the Immutable One.
 171. Anything that shines as knowable remains existing for some time,